Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Abstract

-In contrast, imaging data provided by the JWST/NIRCam instrument barely detect the brightest object, Jekyll, at observed wavelengths bluer than $\sim$1.5~$\mu$m (as an example, we show the F115W band in the top-right panel).
+In contrast, imaging data provided by the JWST/NIRCam instrument barely detect the brightest object, Jekyll, at observed wavelengths bluer than $\sim$1.5~$\mu$m (as an example, we show the F115W band in the top-right panel of Figure~1).
 Jekyll becomes very bright at observed wavelengths longer than 2~$\mu$m, while Hyde starts to be detected clearly at the longest wavelengths ($\gtrsim3$~$\mu$m).
-Eastfield and Mr~West only appear as very diffuse, ultra-faint, extended emission in the broad-band imaging data obtained with the NIRCam instrument, especially in the bands enclosing bright emission lines, indicating that they are gas-rich systems without significant stellar content.
+Both galaxies are very red for different reasons (stellar age and dust content; see Extended Data Figures~7, 8, and 9, and discussion about their stellar content in Methods Section~4).
+Eastfield and Mr~West only appear as very diffuse, ultra-faint, extended emission in the broad-band imaging data obtained with the NIRCam instrument, especially in the bands enclosing bright emission lines, indicating that they are gas-rich systems with relatively small stellar content.

+The kinematic analysis performed with the high spectral resolution JWST/NIRSpec data, as well as the stellar population synthesis modeling carried out with the low spectral resolution observations (also the $R=2700$ data for the core of Jekyll), are used to study the physical properties and nature of the four components of the {\it Tusitala} group mentioned above (and the one presented in the next paragraph).
+Fig.~2 shows the kinematics of the system, Fig.~3 shows the star formation history (SFH) of the two main galaxies (Jekyll and Hyde), and Fig.~4 shows maps of the main physical properties (stellar mass, mass-weighted age, specific star formation rate, and dust attenuation).

-A fifth component is revealed in our analysis for the first time: a dark cloud in the foreground of Jekyll, whose composition includes neutral sodium and is only detectable through the absorption in the spectrum of the massive quiescent galaxy.
+Apart from emitting material, a fifth component is revealed in our analysis for the first time: a dark cloud in the foreground of Jekyll, whose composition includes neutral sodium and is only detectable through the absorption in the spectrum of the massive quiescent galaxy, as shown in Fig.~5.
 We call this component Dr~Sodium.
 Its velocity is blueshifted by 200~\kms with respect to Jekyll and has a mass of $\sim10^{8.5}$~M$_\odot$.
 Dr~Sodium is observed across the entire region where back-illumination from Jekyll is detected, which suggests its full extent may be larger.
 If interpreted as an outflow from Jekyll, it would give a mass-outflow rate $>250$~M$_\odot$~yr$^{-1}$.
-Our preferred interpretations are that this is an extension of Hyde's disk, maybe tidally stripped due to the galaxy pair interaction.

-The kinematic analysis performed with the high spectral resolution JWST/NIRSpec data, as well as the stellar population synthesis modeling carried out with the low spectral resolution observations (also the $R=2700$ data for the core of Jekyll), are used to study the physical properties and nature of all the components of the {\it Tusitala} group.
-Fig.~\ref{fig:kinematics} shows the kinematics of the system, Fig.~\ref{fig:sfh} shows the star formation history of the two main galaxies (Jekyll and Hyde), and Fig.~\ref{fig:spsmaps} shows maps of the main physical properties (stellar mass, mass-weighted age, specific star formation rate, and dust attenuation).